 If you like an item with a yellow “last chance” tag, purchase it ASAP.
 Last chance means an item will no longer be carried in the store in order to make room for new inventory.

-If you’re trying to get ahold of customer service at your nearest location, try calling first thing in the morning or later in the evening.
-I find I always get through right away around 7 PM at my local IKEA.
+If you need the parts faster than getting them by mail, which takes 7 – 10 business days, you can call your local Ikea store.
+I suggest calling first thing in the morning or later in the evening.
+I find I always get through right away around 7 p.m. at my local Ikea.

-10. Get an hour and a half of free daycare.
+10. Get up to an hour and a half of free daycare.

 11. Save time, take the shortcuts.